aprateepQC/MyWikiTest/README.md

 [[QuantcastMeasurement sharedInstance] logEvent:theEventStr withLabels:newLabel];
 ```

 All labels that are set during the course of an app session will register a visit for that app session, but only labels set via the `appLabels` property will persist across sessions.
 A session is started when an app is launched, or when it is woken from the background after more than 30 minutes.
-A session is defined as ended when an app is closed or when it is suspended for more than 30 minutes.
+A session is defined as ended when an app is closed or when a new session starts.
 In the example above, the session will register a visit on audience segments: “sharer.onFB”, “purchaser.ebook”, and “sharer.firstShare”.
 If the app is then suspended for more than 30 minutes, then awakened, our servers will record a new app session.
 If no additional calls are made to QuantcastMeasurement, only the segments assigned via the `appLabels` property, “sharer.onFB” and “purchaser.ebook”, will register a visit for that session.

 The `labels:` argument of most Quantcast SDK methods is typed to be an `id` pointer.
 However, it only accepts either a `NSString` object representing a single label, or a `NSArray` object containing one or more `NSString` objects representing a collection of labels to be applied to the event.

 While there is no specific constraint on the intended use of the label dimension, it is not recommended that you use it to indicate discrete events; in these cases, use the `logEvent:withLabels:` method described under [Tracking App Events](#tracking-app-events).

-#### Applying Audience Labels Upon App Suspension and Resume ####
+#### (optional) Applying Audience Labels Upon App Suspension and Resume ####

 If you need more control over how labels are applied when your app is suspended and resumed, you can use the following integration of the Quantcast iOS SDK, which includes a set of 4 required calls to indicate when the app has been launched, paused (put into the background), resumed, and quit.
 These 4 calls replace the integration using the `setupMeasurementSessionWithAPIKey` call – they cannot be used concurrently.